Did U.S. policies play a role in creating the communist threat? Retweet

 - The first revolution began in February 1917.
 It was largely benign and democratic.
 Alexander Kerensky was its primary leader.

-- The second revolution began roughly eight months later in November 1917.
-This is the revolution that created the Soviet Union.
+- The second one began roughly eight months later in November 1917.
+This revolution created the Soviet Union.
 It was led by Vladimir Lenin and his Bolshevik (later Communist) Party.